Mining rehabilitation reforms

-The requirements will be integrated into the existing environmental authority processes for new mines, minimising the regulatory burden on industry and government.
 All mining projects that make a site-specific environmental authority application relating to a mining lease will be required to provide a PRC plan.
 If approved by the administering authority, a stand-alone Progressive Rehabilitation and Closure Plan schedule (PRCP schedule) will be given to the applicant together with the environmental authority.
 The PRCP schedule will contain milestones with completion dates for achieving progressive rehabilitation of the mine site.

 Where can I find more information?